Note: I've published this post previously, but I'm rewatching the CS50 lectures again and updating the old notes as I go along.

 Modern computers use a million tiny switches called transistors that can be turned on and off.

-A single digit in binary is known as a binary digit.
+A single digit (either a 0 or a 1) in binary is known as a binary digit.
 Or, simply, a bit.

 Unary is a system where each digit represents a single value of one.